 Background Water Quality Description of water quality High turbidity, untreated water not suitable for domestic purposes Key water quality issues Significant bacterial pollution in the Shokhdara River, especially in warm weather, primarily from return flows from irrigation channels.
 Settlements primarily use springs/groundwater as source for domestic and irrigation purposes, and river water is used only in exceptional cases.
 Main influences on water quality Mountain river with human and animal waste as only significant sources of pollution.
 The reservoir will have a very short retention time and is unlikely to influence water quality.
 Sedimentology Key sediment issues Very steep topography in the catchment area, with gradual erosion as well as significant sediment contributions from rockfall, landslides, debris flows, avalanches, landslide dam outburst floods, GLOFs and similar events.
 Some of these geohazards can be triggered by earthquakes, climate change (e.g. melting of glaciers and permafrost), and human activities.
 Sand for construction purposes will be extracted from the Shokhdara River; probably from 3 km upstream of weir.
 Aggregates for concrete will be extracted from PEC's own quarry, downstream from the Sebzor HPP on the right bank.
-Sediment load (tonnes/year) No measurements; estimated at 445 t/km /a or 1.69 million t/a plus ~10% bedload Catchment area at the dam Mountainous catchment of 3,794 km between 2,100 masl and 4,500 masl Other relevant information The reservoir and the desander in front of the intake will trap sediments, and flushing gates in weir and desander will allow flushing of sediments.
+Sediment load (tonnes/year) No measurements; estimated at 445 t/km 2 /a or 1.69 million t/a plus ~10% bedload Catchment area at the dam Mountainous catchment of 3,794 km 2 between 2,100 masl and 4,500 masl Other relevant information The reservoir and the desander in front of the intake will trap sediments, and flushing gates in weir and desander will allow flushing of sediments.
 Flushing will be done primarily during high flows in summer, which is also the season with the highest sediment load.

-Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (✔ ) or no (💢 ) Findings and Observations Asses sment Water quality issues assessment $\checkmark$ A basic assessment was undertaken in the ESIA and the biodiversity surveys, with limited sampling (from the river on 7 occasions, with different parameters), review of government data on groundwater quality in Khorog (not dated), and biological water quality surveys.
+Minimum Requirements Advanced Requirements Requirement is met: yes (✔) or no (╳) Findings and Observations Requirement is met: yes (✔) or no (💢) Findings and Observations Asses sment Water quality issues assessment ~ A basic assessment was undertaken in the ESIA and the biodiversity surveys, with limited sampling (from the river on 7 occasions, with different parameters), review of government data on groundwater quality in Khorog (not dated), and biological water quality surveys.
 Data have not been analysed for seasonal variations and pollution sources.
 This is a gap against minimum requirement, however this is acceptable as 1) there are limited pollution sources in the Shokhdara valley, primarily settlements and livestock, 2) most water for domestic and irrigation purposes is not taken from the river, 3) the small HPP reservoir will not impact water quality, 4) the reduced flows in the bypass reach will not increase the concentration of pollutants as there are no identified sources of pollutants in that reach, and 5) the river has a significant self- cleaning capability.
-The assessment takes broad considerations into account, and both risks and opportunities × While high level assessments were conducted through limited river water quality sampling, there is no indication for additional sampling and analysis throughout the construction and operation phase.
-The absence of reliable baseline and current data makes it difficult, to investigate potential risks such as quality variations due to changes in flow rates.
-It also makes it difficult to demonstrate that water quality issues are not caused by the project.
-This is a significant gap against advanced requirements.
-The assessment of erosion and sedimentation issues meets advanced requirements, Erosion and sedimentation issues assessment $\checkmark$ Several assessments and surveys on erosion, sediments and geohazards have been undertaken, based on the significant experience of PEC with these issues in its concession area.
+The assessment takes broad considerations into account, and both risks and opportunities √ Initial high level assessments were conducted during preparation through limited river water quality sampling, and additional sampling and analysis will continue through the construction and operation phase, to identify potential risks such as quality variations due to changes in flow rates, and to be able to document if water quality issues are not caused by the project.
+The assessment of erosion and sedimentation issues meets advanced requirements.
+Erosion and sedimentation issues assessment \checkmark Several assessments and surveys on erosion, sediments and geohazards have been undertaken, based on the significant experience of PEC with these issues in its concession area.
 These have included modern remote sensing technologies.
 (Floods, debris